 Students who are suspended and subsequently reinstated following a successful appeal or a successful summer term may be retained in their major for advising.
 An unserved suspension is recorded as a suspension on the WVU transcript.
 Students reinstated following a successful academic suspension appeal are placed on contract with their college/school and are required to abide by the terms of an academic contract.
 For more information to apply for contractual readmission (https://undergraduate.wvu.edu/strategies/probation-and-suspension/), please visit the Academic Strategies, Curriculum and Assessment website.
 Failure to abide by the terms of their contract or to return to good academic standing may result in the enforcement of academic suspension at the end of the term.
-Suspended students who rehabilitate their overall GPA to 2.0 or above in the summer will be permitted to attend the upcoming fall semester, although the suspension remains on their academic record.
-Suspended students who rehabilitate their overall GPA to 2.0 or above in the winter term will be automatically reinstated from suspension to good academic standing.
+Suspended students who rehabilitate their overall GPA to 2.0 or above in the summer will be automatically reinstated from suspension to good academic standing.
 Only summer or winter courses taken in the WVU system (i.e. WVU Morgantown, WVU Online, WVU Potomac State College, and WVU Institute of Technology) are eligible to raise the GPA for determining reinstatement.